 There are many scams that people use to try and take advantage of buyers, which you will get to learn as you read more.

 Things to Remember to Avoid Scams

-- 1Before buying any item from any merchant, perform a background check.One of the ways to do it is by checking what other people say or think about a seller.
+- 1One of the ways to do it is by checking what other people say or think about a seller.
 Join forum communities and ask members about legitimacy.
 Some of them may have tried buying items from retailers who have scammed them.
-Read some of their testimonials and this should help you decide whether you will push through with the purchase or not.Advertisement
+Read some of their testimonials and this should help you decide whether you will push through with the purchase or not.Before buying any item from any merchant, perform a background check.Advertisement

-- 2Avoid offers that are too good to be true.More often than not, items which are sold at low prices are either defective or counterfeits.
-There are legitimate sellers that put their items on sale, but if the selling price offered is even lower than reputable sellers, something is usually wrong.Advertisement
+- 2More often than not, items which are sold at low prices are either defective or counterfeits.
+There are legitimate sellers that put their items on sale, but if the selling price offered is even lower than reputable sellers, something is usually wrong.Avoid offers that are too good to be true.Advertisement

 Common Types of Scams on the Web

-- 1Bogus or Fake Sellers.You will encounter a lot of illegitimate sellers offering fake products for an original price.
-There are also sellers who never ship your paid items.Advertisement
+- 1You will encounter a lot of illegitimate sellers offering fake products for an original price.
+There are also sellers who never ship your paid items.Bogus or Fake Sellers.Advertisement

 Scams could be both online and offline.
 Anyone can fall as a victim.
 If the offer is so good to be true; then have that as a red flag.
 You are only few steps away from a scam.

 Recent edits by: Rebecca M., Robbi, Maria Sharon Ubando